-Screening for fever, symptoms, and risk factors for influenza:
+Screening for fever, symptoms, and risk factors for COVID-19 (COVID-19 clinics):

-- Each staff member must be screened for symptoms of influenza, recent diagnosis of active influenza infection, and risk factors for influenza prior to each shift/clinic. - Each VR and visitor entering a clinic (including drive thru clinics), or any household contact present for vaccination of a homebound individual must be screened for symptoms of influenza, recent diagnosis of influenza infection, and risk factors for influenza immediately prior, or upon entry, to the facility.
-Temperatures and responses to questions do not need to be documented or recorded. - Anybody with new or unexplained symptoms of influenza (including fever of 100.4°F or higher) should be instructed to contact their healthcare provider for evaluation. - All staff, VRs, visitors, and household contacts should be asked the following screening questions (people can be asked verbally, or provided the questions in writing and asked to identify any "yes" or affirmative answers to the screening questions):

-- Do you have any symptoms of influenza that are new for you, including: - Fever, chills, or feeling feverish; - Respiratory symptoms such as runny nose, nasal congestion, sore throat, cough, or shortness of breath; - General body symptoms such as muscle aches or severe fatigue; - Nausea, vomiting, or diarrhea. - Have you recently tested positive for, or been diagnosed with, active influenza in the prior 10 days?
+- Each staff member must be screened for symptoms of COVID-19, recent diagnosis of active SARS-CoV-2 infection (the novel coronavirus that causes COVID-19), and risk factors for COVID-19 prior to each shift/clinic (see screening questions below) responses to questions do not need to be documented or recorded - Each VR and visitor entering a clinic (including drive thru clinics), or any household contact present for vaccination of a homebound individual must be screened for symptoms of COVID-19, recent diagnosis of active SARS-CoV-2 infection (the novel coronavirus that causes COVID-19), and risk factors for COVID-19 immediately prior, or upon entry, to the facility (see screening questions below); responses to questions do not need to be documented or recorded. - Staff, VRs, visitors, and household contacts who screen positive for any new or unexplained symptoms of COVID-19, have recently been diagnosed with COVID-19 and not yet meet CDC criteria for discontinuation of isolation, or who report a travel-related risk factor or close contact to a person with COVID-19 in the prior 10 days requiring quarantine should not be allowed into the vaccination facility (including for drive-thru clinics).
+Similarly, a mobile team should not enter a household if a person is present who is symptomatic or should be in quarantine due to travel to high risk locations or exposure to COVID-19. - People who previously tested positive for COVID-19 by PCR or antigen testing in the 90 days prior to an exposure or travel, or who are 14 days beyond completion of a COVID-19 vaccination series at the time of an exposure or travel are not required to be quarantined.
+These persons can be allowed into vaccination clinics as long as they remain asymptomatic. - Anybody with new or unexplained symptoms of COVID-19 (including fever of 100.4°F or higher) should be instructed to contact their healthcare provider for evaluation. - All staff, VRs, visitors, and household contacts should be asked the following screening questions (people can be asked verbally, or provided the questions in writing and asked to identify any "yes" or affirmative answers to the screening questions): - Do you have any symptoms of COVID-19 that are new for you, including: - Fever, chills, or feeling feverish; - Respiratory symptoms such as runny nose, nasal congestion, sore throat, cough, or shortness of breath; - General body symptoms such as muscle aches or severe fatigue; - Nausea, vomiting, or diarrhea, or changes in your sense of taste or smell? - Have you recently tested positive for, or been diagnosed with, active COVID-19 in the prior 10 days (and are supposed to be isolating at home)? - Have you had close contact with someone who has tested positive for COVID-19 in the prior 10 days?
+(Note: healthcare workers caring for COVID-19 patients while wearing appropriate personal protective equipment should answer "no" because they are not considered to have exposure).